 Sub-Scenario B: Resilient 3GPP services via temporary backhaul links

 (1).
 UAVs were launched to a mountain area to search for the lost travelers.
-Upon reaching the target area.
+Upon reaching the target area,.
 UE#2 connected to 6GC#2 through the satellite backhaul link#3, enabled by 6G SAT(GEO), 6G SAT(LEO) and GND Station#1 regarding the policy and the coordination of 6GC#2 and 6G SAT NW.

 (2).
 UAV and the remote control platform exchanged the information of the tasks, the control and command messages and the real-time imaging data for localizing the travelers within the expected time via the satellite backhaul link#3.